bafyle/Facepage/README.md

 ## Todo:
 - [ ] Better password reset mechanism
+- [x] Make users have finite amount of login attempts
+- [x] Make users cannot spam forget password requests
 - [x] Add styling to these buttons:
     * Send friend request
     * Cancel friend request
     * Unfriend
-- [ ] Redesign the chat app using web sockets
+- [x] Redesign the chat app using websocket (The project now uses ASGI/Channels)
+- [ ] Test the new redesigned chat
-- [ ] Implement some functionalities using ajax:
+- [ ] Implement some functionalities using AJAX:
   * [x] Like a post
   * [ ] Comment
-- [ ] Compress uploaded photos
+- [ ] Compress the uploaded photos
+- [ ] Make media management system (far future)
-- [ ] Redesign the friendship system between the users
+- [ ] Redesign the friendship system between the users (if needed)
-- [ ] Redesign the notification system
+- [ ] Use signals in:
+  * [ ] Sending notifications
+  * [ ] Creating the profile and activation link objects for the new registered users